-Parents of students at The Suite attendance is taken by the teacher and it is not necessary for you to come into the main building to sign into Procare.
+Attendance is taken by the teacher and it is not necessary for you to come into the main building to sign into Procare.
 In order to maintain a natural flow to smoothly start our day and begin our routines, thank you for remaining in the "foyer area "when dropping off or picking up.